starkfell/100DaysOfIaC/README.md

 # 100 Days of IaC in Azure

+Below are the articles, with the latest listed at the top.
+Hit the :star: button on the official [GitHub repo](https://github.com/starkfell/100DaysOfIaC/) to keep up with latest updates.

 | Subject | Article Link  |
 |---------|---------------|
 | Azure Policy Evaluations in Pipelines | [Day 48 - Integrating Azure Policy Evaluations in Your Pipelines](/articles/day.48.int.azure.policy.eval.in.pipelines.md) |